xibuka/AhaNewCase/README.md

                 --rhuser=<rhn-UserName>              \
                 --rhpass=<rhn-Password>

+  the usage of the arguments are:
+  --toAddr      the email address where the notice should be send to.
+  --fromAddr    send from email address.
+Must be a gmail address --fromAddrPW  password of the send from email address.
+  --rhuser      RH account to access unified.gsslab.rdu2.redhat.com --rhpass      password for RH account

-`Note: email used to send mail need to be a Gmail account.`
+`Note: FromAddr email need to be a Gmail account.`

 # Todo List
 - [ ] make this tool to an web service to folks